FelipeJColon/Reproducible_Research/Project_instructions.md

 To submit the assignment:

 - Fork this [repo](https://github.com/FelipeJColon/Reproducible_Research/)
-- Update the **README** file with an executive summary of your analysis as well as any information relevant for its reproducibility (e.g. packages required, software versions, etc)
+- Update the `README.md` file with an executive summary of your analysis as well as any information relevant for its reproducibility (e.g. packages required, software versions, etc)
 - Commit the your completed `template.Rmd` file to the master branch of your GitHub